Canon T80: Film transport

 Film transport in the T80 is completely automatic, just as in the T70, in both directions.
 This leaves the top of the camera very clean, since there is no advance lever or rewind knob.
 Film loading is automatic; the user only has to align the film leader with an orange mark and close the back, and the camera loads and advances the film automatically.
-Indicators on the top LCD display the status of loading, winding and rewinding.
+Indicators on the top LCD the status of loading, winding and rewinding.
 The motor, and the camera's other functions including the focusing motor in the lens, are powered by 4 AAA batteries housed in the base of the camera.

 AC lenses

 Three special autofocus AC lenses were produced for the T80.
 Each lens contains a motor to focus, unlike the body-integral AF system pioneered by Minolta.
 All are readily identifiable by a boxy area on the upper left (viewed from the camera) containing the motor, and a red ring around the front lens element.
 The lenses are: